mxagar/accelerated_computer_science_coursera/02_Ordered_DS/README.md

 ![Heap: ](./pics/heap_remove_example.jpeg)

 In the following, example code from `./heap/Heap.hpp`.
 **Very important note**: `heapifyDown()` does not change anything if the node is leaf!
-This property is used later to build a hea given an unsorted array.
+This property is used later to build a heap given an unsorted array.

 ```c++
 template <class T>